PayPal application policies and guidelines

 - Do not expand Personal payments or provide remittance services for any transactions provided via PayPal services.

 - Do not circumvent any PayPal policies or engage in any PayPal fee avoidance.

 Lastly, before you can make calls to the live PayPal production servers, you must register your application with PayPal.

-Note that if your application calls any advanced Adaptive API operations, PayPal will pass your application through a review phase.
-For complete details on moving your application into the PayPal production environment, see Going Live with Your Application.
+Note: If your application calls any advanced Adaptive API operations, PayPal passes your application through a review phase.
+For details about how to move your application into the PayPal production environment, see Go Live with Your App.